manuel-koch/ollama-authentication-proxy/README.md

 Using custom tool `authorization-bearer` to authenticate incoming requests for ollama via a NGINX hook.
-Request must provide header `Authorization Bearer <APIKEY>` to access the ollama API.
+Request must provide header `Authorization: Bearer <APIKEY>` to access the ollama API.

 Multiple API-Keys can be provided via environment variables like
 - AUTHORIZATION_APIKEY=foo